 Integrated pot: Yes

-What we like: Powerful burner and large pot is great for melting snow.
+What we like: Powerful burner and large pot are great for melting snow.

-The MSR Reactor is the most expensive model on our list by a wide margin, but you won’t find a better stove for boiling water or melting snow in trying conditions.
+Boiling water is one thing, but melting snow can be an especially tedious chore that requires a powerful stove and a lot of patience—especially at higher altitudes.
+The MSR Reactor 2.5L is our top choice for these sorts of trying conditions.
 The protective housing, efficient and powerful burner (9,000 BTUs), and stable design make it one of the best stoves we’ve tested for cooking in mountainous areas like Peru, Nepal, and deep in the North Cascades.
-In fact, on a recent backpacking trip in Patagonia, the Reactor boiled water about four times as quickly as the Jetboil Stash and was significantly more effective in high winds.
-And while it’s far from ultralight at 1 pound 1 ounce (or 14.9 oz. for the 1L model), the MSR is still competitive among all-in-one systems like the Flash above (13.1 oz.) and MiniMo below (14.6 oz.).
+In fact, on a recent backpacking trip in Patagonia, the Reactor boiled water about four times as quickly as the Jetboil Stash (below) and was significantly more effective in high winds.
+It’s true that you pay substantial weight and cost penalties—the Reactor 2.5L is both the heaviest and priciest design to make our list—but overall performance is excellent, and we’ve been thankful to have such a burly companion on big-mountain ski tours and other high-altitude adventures.

 There’s no denying the Reactor’s dominance, but not everyone will need to spend up for such a powerful design.
-At $290, it’s significantly more expensive than top performers like the Jetboil Flash ($130) and MiniMo ($170), and unlike many stoves here (including the MiniMo), it cannot simmer.
+At $310, it’s significantly more expensive than top performers like the Jetboil Flash above ($130) and MiniMo below ($170).
 Further, unless you’re in particularly challenging conditions or need the larger pot for melting snow, the 7,000-BTU WindBurner below will be the more fuel-efficient option.
-And finally, liquid-gas stoves (like the WhisperLite below) are undeniably more reliable at elevation and in the cold, although—we get it—it’s hard to deny the convenience of a canister design (it’s worth noting that 16-oz. canisters resist freezing much better than 8- or 3.9-oz. capacities).
+And finally, liquid-fuel stoves (like the WhisperLite below) are undeniably more reliable at elevation and in the cold, although it’s hard to deny the convenience of a canister design (and we’ve had good luck using MSR’s Hanging Kit to keep the canister from freezing in the snow).
 All told, for alpinists, mountaineers, and high-altitude trekkers, the Reactor is head and shoulders above the rest.
+Note: MSR recently recalled the smaller 1- and 1.7-liter Reactors due to potential handle failure, which many will prefer for keeping weight and bulk down.
+We’ve included the largest 2.5-liter model here (which has a different handle design) until MSR fixes the issue.

 Best Multi-Fuel Stove for Travel, Altitude, and Cold